Skip to content

 Execute Examples

 The executable binary will be put in bin/.
-User can execute them as shown below:
+Users can execute them as shown below:

 $ cd bin